-Non-cash changes include the non-cash debt for equity swap related to KREOS and the derecognition of a derivative financial liability in connection with KREOS, totaling K€ 1,497, conversions of 50 notes in connection with the equity line financing, totaling K€ 544 and warrants issued as well as fair value adjustments related to embedded derivatives that were bifurcated for accounting purposes, totaling K€ 155 (for details refer to Note 13).
+Non-cash changes in 2017 include the non-cash debt for equity swap related to KREOS and the derecognition of a derivative financial liability in connection with KREOS, totaling K€ 1,497, conversions of 50 notes in connection with the equity line financing, totaling K€ 544 and warrants issued as well as fair value adjustments related to embedded derivatives that were bifurcated for accounting purposes, totaling K€ 155 (for details refer to Note 11).

-20. Commitments and Contingencies
+18. Commitments and contingencies

-License Agreements
+License agreements

 In 1997 and 1998, NOXOXN Pharma AG entered into licensing and royalty agreements that allow the use of intellectual property related to Spiegelmer[®] technology in its products and processes.
 The 1997 agreement was subsequently terminated when the relevant intellectual property was assigned to NOXXON.
 The Group is required to pay licensing fees during the lifetime of the patent family.
-Furthermore, NOXXON bears the ongoing patent maintenance costs.
+Furthermore, NOXXON has borne the ongoing patent maintenance costs.
 The patent expired in August 2017.
-The Company expects to settle all future obligations, including maintenance costs, connected to these agreements with estimated future payments not exceeding K€ 100.
+The Company expects to settle all future obligations, connected to these agreements with estimated future payments not exceeding K€ 100.